HuzaifaIrfan-Desktop/chatbot-cs-114/README.md

  ### Installing Python
  Get Python for your Operating System from the download Page.

- Install and add to PATH
+ Install and add to PATH.
+For Windows User This Option is in python setup.

 [Python Download Page](https://www.python.org/downloads/)
 * python 3.6.8 or higher
 * pip 19.3.1 or higher